bbatsov/solarized-emacs/README.md

 ;; Use more italics
 (setq solarized-use-more-italic t)

+;; Use less colors for indicators such as git:gutter, flycheck and similar.
+(setq solarized-emphasize-indicators nil)

 ```

 Note that these need to be set **before** `load-theme` is invoked for Solarized.